Chairman of the Governors

 Graham returned a few years ago to the UK with his family (2 of his 4 sons are still at Woodbridge School) after 24 years living abroad.
+He is Chair of Institute of Directors in Suffolk and a Prince’s Trust mentor.
+In the past, he was a member of the supervisory board of The British School in The Netherlands and a Trustee of Dulwich College Beijing.
 He: volunteers; invests in start-ups and scale-ups; and holds board/trustee roles – his ‘third’ career.
-In Suffolk, he is Chair of Institute of Directors, a member of the Ipswich City Deal Skills Board and a Prince’s Trust mentor.
-In the past he was a member of the supervisory board of The British School in The Netherlands and a Trustee of Dulwich College Beijing.

 Martin’s career has been spent in the property sector where, since 1990, he has been an executive director of Churchmanor Estates plc, an Ipswich based property development and investment company.

-James graduated from Cambridge University (MA Economics), joining J.P.
-Morgan as a commercial banker.
-He then moved to Granville, a private UK investment bank, where he specialised in corporate finance.
-He became a Managing Director in 1996.
-Granville was taken over by Robert W Baird, a private US investment bank, in 1999, and James was appointed head of Baird’s UK equities and investment banking operations in 2003.
-He is now a partner in Wyvern, a private investment banking firm.
+James graduated from Cambridge University (MA Economics).
+He started his career at Morgan Guaranty as a banker and then moved to Granville, a private UK investment bank where he specialised in corporate finance.
+When Granville was taken over by Robert W Baird, a private US investment bank, James was appointed head of Baird’s UK equities and investment banking operations.

 Co-opted Committee Members